mulle-c/mulle-buffer/dox/API_BUFFER.md

 }
 ```

-This should print "hel", as a trailing zero will be needed for the last
+This should print "hel", as the overflow preserves the pre-overflow content
-character.
+and `get_string` zero-terminates the last byte.

 ### Convenience macro for creating allocated strings